angry-bender/angry-bender.github.io/_posts/2021-05-17-Negative_Decimal_DWORD_to_Human_Format.md

 ![wasted zeros](https://www.zadara.com/wp-content/uploads/the-cost-of-wasted-storage-capacity.jpg)

 Thats a lot of wasted zero's right, what if i told you they had another purpose?
-We'll, there is, unfortunatley somone had to invite the mathematician to the table, and give it a name called Two's Compliment.
+We'll, there is, unfortunately someone had to invite the mathematician to the table, and give it a name called Two's Compliment.
 You could read wikipedia, and get confused with

 ```
 if the binary number 0102 encodes the signed integer 210, then its two's complement, 1102, encodes the inverse: −210.
 In other words, to reverse the sign of most integers (all but one of them) in this scheme, you can take the two's complement of its binary representation.[2]
 The tables at right illustrate this property.